devananda11/blog-python/README.md

 1. **Clone the Repository**

-   First, clone the repository to your local machine using Git 2 **Install Dependencies**
+   -First, clone the repository to your local machine using Git

+2. **Install Dependencies**

-   pip install bcrypt
+   -pip install bcrypt

 3.**Run the application**

-   python main.py
+   -python main.py

-##Data Storage
+## Data Storage

 **User Data**: Stored in user_data.pkl using pickle, with passwords encrypted by bcrypt.
 **Blog Data**: Stored in blog_data.pkl under each user’s profile.

-##File Overview
+## File Overview
 **auth.py**: Contains functions for user registration and login, including password encryption and verification.
 It handles user authentication.

 **blog.py**: Manages blog posts, including creation, deletion, modification, and reading.
 It handles blog data storage and retrieval.